w3f/polkadot-wiki/docs/general/polkadot-v1.md

   thrive using it.
 Ideally, a marketplace must drive the blockspace price based on demand, with secondary market options to ensure the usage of "second-hand" blockspace.

-Polkadot's has been designed around those core blockspace principles.
+Polkadot has been designed around those core blockspace principles.
 However, its design can be further improved.
 Tasks which are currently managed on the relay chain, such as balances transfers, staking, and governance, can be delegated to
 [system parachains](../learn/learn-system-chains.md) to increase flexibility and to focus the use of the relay-chain to provide shared security and interoperability.
 Blockspace is only accessible